thanosngplus/CompanyEmployees/README.md

 Long story short: **Because it's fun!**

 However, short story long...
+0. Learned some Java by the University of Helsinki MOOC Center
 1. Started with [the foundations of C# by Microsoft](https://www.freecodecamp.org/learn/foundational-c-sharp-with-microsoft/).
 2. I loved what I saw, and immediately bought [C# Player's Guide](https://csharpplayersguide.com/) after a strong recommendation from a friend.
 3. I followed the official .NET Core web API and MVC guides from Microsoft, made some small mock projects to get the basic gist, but they felt simple.